saasbook/AV102/week3/scrum.md

 work out ...resolve some little issue about the person having a block.
-I mean the key thing really is that ... for the - for the scrum with the five, six, seven or eight people or what have you is that in principle if they're paying attention everybody should at least hear approximately what everybody else is kind of on at the moment and you know if people have got any blocks.
-This is the key thing really is about asking about if there any blocks? because you know if one person's stuck on using a particular kind of tool and someone else can say: "oh yes, no no, I used that yesterday and I saw that sorted it out and I can help you".
+I mean the key thing really is that ... for the - for the Scrum with the five, six, seven or eight people or what have you is that in principle if they're paying attention everybody should at least hear approximately what everybody else is kind of on at the moment and you know if people have got any blocks.
+This is the key thing really is about asking about if there any blocks?
+Because you know if one person's stuck on using a particular kind of tool and someone else can say: "oh yes, no no, I used that yesterday and I saw that sorted it out and I can help you".
 What you wanna particularly avoid is